fullstack-development/blockchain-wiki-en/concepts/dex/orderbook/readme-en.md

 The exchange guarantees the security of the transaction and ensures compliance with all agreed-upon conditions.
 It can do this because all user interactions and assets go through it.

-Security is ensured through decentralization and transparency, as the orderbook is implemented using smart contracts, and all order information is stored in the blockchain.
+Security is ensured through decentralization and transparency, as the orderbook is implemented by using smart contracts, and all order information is stored in the blockchain.

 The exchange's interest lies in charging fees for transactions.